Saving Throws and Resistances

 spells.
 Note that many ice spells actually hurl icy projectiles at the

 target, thus dealing normal damage in addition to cold damage.
-The fire
+The 'fire

-shield spell gives you coldsave.
+shield' spell gives you coldsave.

 Saving Zap